What is metastatic melanoma?

 What do cutaneous melanoma metastases look like?

-Melanoma metastases in the skin are usually rapidly growing lumps on the skin surface (cutaneous) or under the skin surface (subcutaneous).
-There may be one or many lumps.
+Cutaneous melanoma metastases usually grow rapidly within the skin (cutaneous metastases) or under the skin surface (subcutaneous metastases).
 They are usually firm to hard in consistency but may be soft.
 Cutaneous metastases may be any colour but are often black or red.
 They may also ulcerate and bleed.
 In most cases, cutaneous metastases arise within the dermis.

 Subcutaneous metastases are skin coloured or bluish lumps.
 They are usually painless, but they can be painful.